illixion/vscode-vibrancy-continued/README.md

 Windows 10 ✔

-MacOS ✔
+macOS ✔

 # Getting Started

-1. Make sure the color theme you selected is the 'Dark+ (default)'
+1. Make sure the VSCode theme you've selected is 'Dark+' or one of the [supported themes](#vscode_vibrancy.theme)

 ![step-1](./step-1.png)

-2. Install this extension from [the Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=illixion.vscode-vibrancy-continued).
+2. Install the extension from [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=illixion.vscode-vibrancy-continued).

-3. Press F1 and Activate command "Reload Vibrancy".
+3. Press F1 and activate command "Reload Vibrancy."

 ![step-3](./step-3.png)

-4. Restart.
+4. Restart VSCode when prompted.

-Every time after VS Code is updated, please re-enable Vibrancy.
+Each time VS Code is updated, please re-enable Vibrancy using the same steps.

 ## Options